ardentperf/cnpg-playground/lab/exercise-1-setup/README.md

 you can reference the scripts in `lab/exercise-1-setup/` and copy/paste the commands to run them manually.

+# Starting up the CNPG Playground

+Reference the [main CNPG Playground README](../../README.md) for details.

 Run this command to create infrastructure including S3-compatible storage and kubernetes clusters named `kind-k8s-eu` and `kind-k8s-us`: